jalasoft/Microfocus-homework-phonebook/README.md

 ##How to run

 **As a client**

-Prerequisities:
-* Java 8 installed.
+* Java 8 must be installed.
 To check, write on command line: `java -version`
 * Download file `phonebook.jar` from this repo
 * run `java -jar phonebook.jar`

 **As a developer**

-Prerequisities:
-* Maven installed.
+* Maven must be installed.
 To check, write on command line: `mvn --version`
-* Java 8 installed.
+* Java 8 must be installed.
 To check, write on command line: `java -version`
 * Clone this repository from GitHub
 * run `mvn clean install` in the root directory containing `pom.xml`
 * run `java -jar phonebook.jar`